 The reactions to Adam by the other men may have been orchestrated ‘drama’, but this too demonstrated a worryingly recurring theme of possession.
 Jealousy is a natural emotion, and maybe physically clinging onto your partner when you felt threatened can be seen as an exaggerated joke, but it seemed to go beyond that.
 Some of the men simply pouted about it but let their partners get on with it – which is a difficult thing to experience – but is the approach that ensures the most autonomy for all parties.

-Meanwhile Wes, who had known his partner (Laura) for literally an hour, went to intercept a conversation between her and Alex, whisking her away for a ‘private chat’.
+Meanwhile Wes, who had known his partner (Laura) for literally an hour, went to intercept a conversation between her and Adam, whisking her away for a ‘private chat’.
 The plain fact of the matter here is that he stopped a woman from talking to someone purely based on the fact that she was ‘his’.

 That would be questionable, borderline controlling behaviour in a six-month relationship – but displaying this within the first few hours is utterly ridiculous.
 There is no love and a fear of losing your partner this scenario, so what explains the possessiveness?
 I would argue that what Wes was doing here was ‘staking his claim’ to Laura.
 Because he had chosen her, he felt entitled to her and felt she was ‘his’, and that meant no other man had the right to talk to her.